holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 - ran a test script, written in Typescript, executed in Nodejs
 - initiated an actual real holochain conductor
 - which instantiated your DNA into a real, actual Holochain cell
-- and executed a test script that asked your cell to make a real entry with the words "Holo, World!"
+- and executed a test script that asked your cell to make a real entry with the words "Hello, World!"

 You will in fact have created your very first decentralized, agent centric, boundary pushing Holochain app.
 A real hApp!